mixmastamyk/tconf/readme.rst

 exactly two levels.

 There is one exception for convenience, however.
-If there is a single-level option name given, the section ``[main]`` (configurable also) is tried as a fallback.
+If a single-level option is requested, the section ``[main]`` (configurable also) is tried as a fallback.
 This is so one can use a single-level as well as a dual-level config with ConfigParser,